Restored forests mitigate CO2 production

 Host workshops on forest improvement grants & assistance

-Not yet a market for forest thinnings.
+Create a market for forest thinnings.

 MARKETING FOR SMALL POLE UTILIZATION (SPU) - The abundance of small diameter wood is a material-base for housing shortages.

-Many meaningful uses including biochar, biomass for gasification electric units, pallets, crates.
+Many meaningful uses including bio-char, biomass for gasification electric units, pallets, crates.
 It is an abundant material-base for a revitalized forest product industry that carries the integrity of making good use of a byproduct of restorative forestry.

 County agencies thwart large scale, coordinated restoration efforts due to autonomous mandates they must uphold, for example the Air Quality and Resource Conservation Districts.

-Stakeholders participate in focus groups created by the newly established Mendocino County Climate Action Advisory Committee to implement policy changes for intra-agency mandates prioritizing GHG emission reduction and carbon sequestration efforts which include land and forest restoration and fire resilience.
+ADVOCATE FOR POLICY CHANGES - Stakeholders participate in focus groups created by the newly established Mendocino County Climate Action Advisory Committee to implement policy changes for intra-agency mandates prioritizing GHG emission reduction and carbon sequestration efforts which include land and forest restoration and fire resilience.